Nick Pannunzio, Ph.D., Assistant Professor

 Valeria received her B.Sc. in Biological Sciences from Arizona State University and started as the lab manager for the Pannunzio Lab.
 She discovered her passion for science at a very young age and has since decided to dedicate herself to the world of scientific research and innovation.
 Her plans for the future include furthering her education by earning a Ph.D. in Biological Chemistry.
 During her free time, Valeria enjoys spending time with family and friends, as well as taking long walks and watching the sunset.

 Melissa received her B.Sc. in Microbiology, Immunology, and Molecular Genetics from UCLA and began as a Jr. Specialist in the Pannunzio Lab.
-She has always known that she would pursue a career in research and plans to continue her education with a Ph.D. in Microbiology in the near future.
+She has always known that she would pursue a career in research and is currently working towards her Ph.D. in the Pannunzio Lab.
 Though science is her main focus, Melissa also likes to enjoy her time watching comedy video podcasts and baking shows with her friends or pup, Rocky.